Filter and aggregate data to provinces or districts without code or mapping software

 Distance to Coastal features and Water (GSHHG), Distances to Roads (gRoads, CIESIN), Distance to country borders (GADM), Travel Time to Major Cities (JRC)

 Citations & Licenses

 Open Source Code

 We are committed to transparency: every line of our code is open source.
-Get the raw Github code powering GeoQuery and a suite of R-based examples and packages that assist in the use of data from GeoQuery.
+You can access the raw code powering GeoQuery on GitHub.

 Please cite the following in any and all applications of the extracted datasets: